Skip to main content

 3. Pick a time slot — a specific shift on that event.

-5. Get a confirmation page — and, if you have set it up, a confirmation email.
+5. Get a confirmation page — and, if configured, a confirmation email.

-Behind the scenes, Salesforce creates a Contact (or matches an existing one by email), an Opportunity, and a Selection record linking everything together.
+Behind the scenes, Salesforce creates a Contact (or matches an existing one by email), an Opportunity with volunteer details, a Selection record linking everything together, and a Campaign Member connecting the volunteer to the event.

-This guide covers the volunteer flow only.
 For paid tickets, donations, products, or bookable time slots, see Events & Shops.
-The two are independent — you can use either, both, or neither.
+The two modules are independent — you can use either, both, or neither.

 Before You Start